InspectorSpuds/BeanBase/README.md

 # Run:
 ## Testing:
   To test functionality locally, just run npm start in the frontend, and node index.js in the backend

+# Functionality:
+  This project supports features such as:
+  - Secure user login (to allow several chosen users to create posts)
+  - Post creation
+  - Graph/display tools: to display coffee taste profiles in a more standard fashion